The Best Backpacking Backpacks of 2017

 For folks who like a lot of compartments and pockets for organization, the Osprey Atmos 65 AG, Gregory Baltoro 65, Osprey Xenith 75, and The North Face Banchee 65 have by far the best and most usable pockets, while the Arc'teryx Altra 65 and Baltoro had the best access of any pack in our review.
 These packs provide great options for folks who really like a lot of organization or the ability to get inside their pack easily without having to take much out.

-In the case of the Baltoro 65, which is on the heavier side of packs in our review at 5 lbs 3 oz, and the Banchee 65, one of the lighter packs in our review at 3 lbs 10 oz (around a pound lighter than average), our testers found their favorite collection of pockets with these two packs.
-The Deuter Air Contact has nearly as many pockets as either of the aforementioned packs, but we felt that they weren't as useful and neither were super easy to access.
+Our favorite collection of pockets came in the Baltoro 65, which is on the heavier side of packs in our review at 5 lbs 3 oz, and the Banchee 65, one of the lighter packs in our review at 3 lbs 10 oz (around a pound lighter than average).
+The Deuter Air Contact has nearly as many pockets as either of the packs above, but we felt that they weren't as useful and neither were super easy to access.
 It's worth noting that the REI Flash 65 had nearly as many usable pockets and close to as many access featuring a "J" shaped opening; the cost is also only $200.

 Top Lid Pocket

-Of all the packs we tested, our favorite top-lid pockets belonged to the Arc'terx Altra 65 and Gregory Baltoro 65; they were just straight-up the most usable.
-They both featured two pockets on the very top of the pack that made finding items easier and said items were also less likely to fall out while we rooted around.
-The rest of the packs we tested featured zippers on the front or back of the pack.
+Of all the packs we tested, our favorite top lid pockets belonged to the Arc'terx Altra 65 and Gregory Baltoro 65.
+They were the most usable.
+Both featured two pockets on the very top of the pack that made finding items easier and said items were also less likely to fall out while we rooted around.
+The rest of the packs had zippers on the front or back of the pack.
 None of these packs were as easy to get into as the Altra and the Baltoro, but not all are created equal.
-We liked the super large zippered lid pockets of the Atmos 65 AG and the Banchee 65 the best because they featured nearly the same volume as the Altra and a longer than average zipper that made access good, but not great (or at least as good as the Altra 65).
+The large zippered lid pockets of the Atmos 65 AG and the Banchee 65 the next top scorers.
+They had nearly the same volume as the Altra and had a longer than average zipper that made access good, but not as great as the Altra 65).

 Pack access is part of our "Ease of Use" category and refers to how easily we could access certain larger items without having to unpack the whole pack.
-While this is an obviously useful feature for anyone using a backpack, its level of importance depends on the user.
+While access is nice, its level of importance depends on the user.
 Ease of access is an especially useful feature for folks using their backpack for travel, where they might otherwise use a suitcase or a duffel bag, to go "backpacking" through certain regions.
-No one likely disagrees on having more or easier access in principle, but on the other side of the argument, access zippers add weight that aren't physically essential, but rather convenient.
-This is a delicate balance that anyone purchasing a pack must weigh; consider your tendencies before thinking to yourself "I want more access".
-Do you need it because of how or what you pack?
-Or do you think you want it because it just sounds nice?
+Everyone wants more access, but zippers add weight and aren't always essential.
+It's a balance.
+Consider your priorities before just saying "I want more access."
+Is the increased weight of zippers worth it?

 While not a must have, most of our backpacking testers appreciated having at least one zippered pocket on the hip belt that was big enough for a small point-and-shoot camera or a handful of snacks like gels, cliff bars, or a small bag of nuts.
 The North Face Banchee 65, along with the Osprey Volt 75, Xenith 75, and Atmos 65 AG all had some of our favorite hip belt pockets in the review.